roboll/helmfile/README.md

   historyMax: 10
   # when using helm 3.2+, automatically create release namespaces if they do not exist (default true)
   createNamespace: true
+  # when set to true (default false), "--force-update" will be passed to `helm repo add`.
+This value can be
+  # overridden by repositories[].forceUpdate for every individual repo.
+  repoForceUpdate: false

 # these labels will be applied to all releases in a Helmfile.
 Useful in templating if you have a helmfile per environment or customer and don't want to copy the same label to each release
 commonLabels: